 There’s no better way to end the day (before hopping back on the bus to Miami) than celebrating the amazing sunset at the Mallory Square – 90 miles away from Cuba, a completely different world.

 Yes, it is a celebration with lots of other visitors and street performers.
 So enjoy the moment and atmosphere.
-In Key West, it’s okay to walk along the Duval Street with open bottles.
+In Key West, it’s okay to walk along Duval Street with open bottles.
 Buy a drink and head to the square a little bit earlier as you watch sailboats and catamarans heading out to catch the sunset from the water.
+A beautiful Sunset at the Malecon, Havana.